 - Anxiety is different from a panic attack, but it can occur as part of an anxiety or panic disorder.

-- is less severe than a panic attack
+- have symptoms that are less intense than a panic attack

-- usually develops gradually when a person feels anxious
+- usually develop gradually when a person feels anxious

 A panic attack:

-- can happen whether a person feels calm or anxious
+- can happen unexpectedly, whether a person feels calm or anxious

 - involves physical symptoms and feelings of terror so intense that the person fears a total loss of control or imminent death

-- often occurs suddenly and unexpectedly and last between a few minutes and an hour, although the negative impact may continue
+- often occurs suddenly and usually peaks within 10 minutes before subsiding, although the negative impact may continue

 Difference in symptoms

-However, in a panic attack, these are far more severe.
+In a panic attack, these are far more intense sensations.
 The person may genuinely believe they are going to die.

 Differences in how they start